flatironinstitute/nifty-ls/README.md

 ## Accuracy
-While we compared performance with Astropy's Fast Fourier-based methods such as `fast` and `fastchi2`, this isn't quite fair. nifty-ls is much more accurate than Astropy `fast` and `fastchi2`!
-Astropy's Fast Fourier-based methods uses Press & Rybicki's extirpolation approximation, trading accuracy for speed, but thanks to finufft, nifty-ls can have both.
+While we compared performance with Astropy's `fast` and `fastchi2` methods, this isn't quite fair. nifty-ls is much more accurate than Astropy `fast` and `fastchi2`!
+These Astropy methods use Press & Rybicki's extirpolation approximation, trading accuracy for speed, but thanks to finufft, nifty-ls can have both.

 In the figure below, we plot the median periodogram error in circles and the 99th percentile error in triangles for astropy, finufft, and cufinufft for a range of $N$ (and default $N_F \approx 12N$).